prometheus-operator/prometheus-operator/Documentation/api-reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Label to which the resulting string is written in a replacement.</p>
+<p>targetLabel defines the label to which the resulting string is written in a replacement.</p>
 <p>It is mandatory for <code>Replace</code>, <code>HashMod</code>, <code>Lowercase</code>, <code>Uppercase</code>,
 <code>KeepEqual</code> and <code>DropEqual</code> actions.</p>
 <p>Regex capture groups are available.</p>